antonio-morales/Fuzzing101/Exercise 6/Readme.md

 In persistent mode, AFL++ fuzzes a target multiple times in a single forked process, instead of forking a new process for each fuzz execution.
 This mode can improve the fuzzing speed up to 20X times.

-The basic structure of the program that does this would be:
+The basic structure of the target would be as follows:
 ```C
   //Program initialization